You are here:

 Associate Professor: Sprechini (Coordinator)

-The Actuarial Mathematics major is designed to offer course work within a liberal arts framework to prepare for a career in actuarial mathematics.
-Students obtain the necessary mathematical background for two or three actuarial exams.
-Students also obtain some background in accounting, economics, and business which is needed for a career in actuarial mathematics.
-At the time of completion of all major requirements, or shortly thereafter, a student should be prepared to sit for at least two, and possibly up to four of the examinations of the Society of Actuaries.
+The Actuarial Science major is designed to offer course work within a liberal arts framework to prepare for a career in actuarial science.
+Students completing this major should be prepared to sit for at least two, and up to four, of the examinations of the Society of Actuaries by the time of graduation.
+Students also obtain some background in accounting, economics, and business which is needed for a career in actuarial science.

-All majors must successfully complete two semesters of MATH 449.
+All majors must successfully complete one course from MATH 441, or 442.

 A list of courses that, when scheduled as a W course, counts toward the Writing Requirement, can be found on the Registrar’s website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.